Soham964/Deep_Fake_Detection/README.md

 # TRUEVISION — Real-Time Deepfake Detection Overlay

 A desktop overlay app that detects deepfake videos in real-time using an ensemble of deep learning models.
-Capture any screen content, analyze it instantly, and provide feedback to continuously improve the model.
+Capture any screen content, analyze it , and provide feedback to continuously improve the model.

 ---